MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/iommu-dma-remapping.md

 ---
 title: IOMMU DMA Remapping
-description: In the IOMMU model, each process has a single virtual address space that is shared between the CPU and graphics processing unit (GPU) and is managed by the OS memory manager. ms.date: 08/31/2023
+description: In the IOMMU model, each process has a single virtual address space that is shared between the CPU and graphics processing unit (GPU).
+The OS memory manager manages this memory. ms.date: 08/21/2024
+keywords:
+- IOMMU DMA remapping, WDDM
+- IOMMU, WDDM
 ---

 # IOMMU DMA remapping

 This page describes the IOMMU DMA remapping feature (IOMMUv2) that was introduced in Windows 11 22H2 (WDDM 3.0).
-See [IOMMU-based GPU isolation](iommu-based-gpu-isolation.md) for information about IOMMU GPU isolation prior to WDDM 3.0.
+See [IOMMU-based GPU isolation](iommu-based-gpu-isolation.md) for information about IOMMU GPU isolation before WDDM 3.0.

 ## Overview